 "MY broadband is really slow.
 What can I do to speed it up?"

-1. Fiddle with your router
+1. Check your router setup

 Time needed: 30 minutes to an hour

-2. Plug it in
+2. Plug your router in

 Time needed: 10 minutes

-3. Compare your broadband package
+3. Compare your broadband package and usage

 Time needed: 10 to 30 minutes